Garmin Fishfinder vs. Competitors: Why Garmin Dominates Sonar Technology for Anglers

 GarminStriker 4$149CHIRP sonar, GPS waypoint marking

-LowranceHook Reveal 5x$199CHIRP, DownScan, no GPS mapping
+LowranceHook Reveal 5x$199CHIRP, DownScan, lacks GPS mapping

 HumminbirdPiranhaMAX 4 DI$179Basic sonar, Down Imaging